ErvSim/ErvSim/README.md

 Hello!
-My name is Ervin Simonian and i'm currently a CSUN student expected to graduate in Spring 2025.
+My name is Ervin Simonian and i'm currently a CSUN student expected to graduate with my B.S in Computer Engineering in Spring 2025.
 Here are my showcases.
 <h2>Projects</h2>

 - [Arithmetic Calculator](https://github.com/ErvSim/Arithmetic-Calculator)